-Midway through college I found out I had to take a 2D art class to meet a requirement.
-As an engineering student taking mainly math and technical classes, this made me nervous.
+Midway through college, I learned I had to take a visual arts class to meet a requirement.
+This made me nervous as an engineering student mainly used to math and technical classes.
 It was way outside my comfort zone.
 But I summoned the courage, held my breath, and did it.

 And I’m so glad it did.
-That class challenged me in a number of new ways.
-In that room I learned, among other things:
+That class challenged me in several new ways.
+In that room, I learned, among other things:

 - How much typography matters and how to use it effectively

 - What it means to have a “language with duct tape”

 - How to make cold brew coffee and what makes it so special

 That last one didn’t actually have anything to do with the class, but I’m glad I learned it anyway.

 But more crucially than any of these (even the coffee), I learned about the importance of negative space.
 Of the worlds in between.
 I learned how valuable negative space can be, not just to a photo or a painting, but way beyond that and into everyday life.